kyverno/chainsaw/website/docs/more/test-docs.md

 - `Catch`
 - `Finally`

-Chainsaw will output them nicely in the generated docs.
+Chainsaw will output them nicely in the built docs.

 ## Example

-See below for an example test and the corresponding generated docs.
+See below for an example test and the corresponding built docs.

 ```yaml
 apiVersion: chainsaw.kyverno.io/v1alpha1